teddante/Computational-Mathematics-Project-Integral-Equation/README.md

 # Computational Mathematics Project Integral equation
 This is a piece of coursework I did as a part of my Computational Mathematics module.
-It has a merge of Calculus and Python to allow for numerical analysis
+It has a merge of Calculus and Python to allow for numerical analysis.

 # MAT 20031 Project: Integral equation